zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 ## <a name="auth"></a>Authentication

 The RESTful APIs only support HTTPS.
-Before sending HTTP requests, you must pass the basic Agora HTTP authentication (the `Authorization` parameter in the HTTP request head) with `api_key:api_secret`:
+Before using the Agora RESTful API, you need to pass the basic HTTP authentication.

-- `api_key`: Customer ID
-- `api_secret`: Customer Certificate

-You can find your Customer ID and Customer Certificate on the [RESTful API](https://console.agora.io/restfulApi) page in Console.
 See [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication) for details.

 ## Data format